Originally posted February, 2012

-Rule of thumb would be that the wholesale cost of the bar, including ALL your profits, should be about one-third of the retail price allowing a 100% markup for the retailer.
-The spread is what you have to play with to offer distributors, but get to keep until you get to that point.
+One rule of thumb suggests that the wholesale cost of the bar, including ALL your profits, should be about one-third of the retail price, figuring in a 100% markup (double the wholesale price) for the retailer.
+The difference is what you have to play with to offer distributors, and you get to keep the difference until, or if, distributors get involved.

 You’re right, I’m planning to sell bars to stores like Whole Foods and R Fields very soon.
 I’m in the process of leasing a place to set up a little factory.
 Thanks for explaining Gross Margin.
 At this point I will assume a 100% markup on my wholesale price to retail stores to be safe.
 This explains why so many small scale chocolate makers have to sell bars for $6-$9.

 I urge you to reconsider only a 100% markup from wholesale and build in some distributor margin – at least one tier – into your pricing structure from the beginning.
 From the start you can keep it, or offer it as an incentive discount for volume commitments.
 Later on, when you decide you do need help distributing, you have the margin built in and don’t have to either raise prices or reduce your margin.

 Ok, sounds like a wise decision that can only be beneficial.
 I will account for a distributor in my pricing structure in excess of the 100% on top of whole sale.
 Thanks for your advice.

 Would mind expanding on this?
 Say the wholesale cost of a bar, including profit, is $3.33.
 Should you then price it to the retailer at $5, building in an allowance of $1.67 for a future distributor/broker?
 Assuming the retailer prices the bar at double their cost, the retail price will be $10.